jpartain89/Software-Install-Guides/docs/debian-ubuntu/apt-dpkg/dpkg-or-apt-general-errors.rst

 First Way
 =========

-The second option is the first way we can fix this issue, by removing the offending information, which in the above case - :ref:`statoverride_fatal` - the issue is about ``cockpit-ws``.
+The second option is the first way we can fix this issue, by removing the offending information, which in the above case - :ref:`statoverride_file` - the issue is about ``cockpit-ws``.
 Below is the output of the :file:`/var/lib/dpkg/statoverride` file.

 .. code-block:: bash
   :emphasize-lines: 11